-The HACFM will provide owners with a handbook that explains the program, including HUD and HACFM policies and procedures, in easy-to-understand language.
+The HACFM will provide owners with a handbook that explains the program, including HUD and HACFM policies and procedures, in easy-to-understand language. ¶ The HACFM will give special attention to helping new person.¶

-The HACFM will give special attention to helping new owners succeed through activities such as:

-Providing the owner with a designated HACFM contact person.
+The HACFM will give special attention to helping new owners succeed through activities such as:¶ Providing the owner with a designated HACFM contact

-Coordinating inspection and leasing activities between the HACFM, the owner, and the family.
+Coordinating inspection and leasing activities between the HACFM, the owner, and the family.¶ basis, and as resources permit.¶ 14-I.B.
+BASIC HCV PROGRAM REQUIREMENTS¶